 1. Prof. Dr. Luben Ivanov Totev – Chairman of the Board of Directors

-2. Huben Milkov Hubenov, MEng. – Meng.
-Executive Director
+2. Huben Milkov Hubenov, MEng. – Member of the Board of Directors

 MINPROEKT was established back in 1956 as an organisation for mining and industrial engineering design, structured to provide design services and a scientific and technological basis for the COAL SECTOR of the country’s energy supply system.
 MINPROEKT became a highly specialized research and design institute for the coal sector in a short time after its establishment.